thesymbolx/Compound-Interest-Calculators-iOS/README.md

 # Compound Interest Calculator (iOS)

-> A pixel-perfect, mathematically rigorous compound interest calculator built with SwiftUI.
+> Mathematically rigorous compound interest calculator built with SwiftUI.

 Unlike generic calculators that use simplified annual formulas, this app aligns precisely with how actual banks calculate compound interest using **Daily Accrual** mathematics.
 Complete with animated graphs and parallax scrolling for a premium user experience.